Delinquent Tangible Personal Property Tax FAQ

 They are a third-party company that collects delinquent tangible taxes on behalf of the tax collector.

-5. I received a letter form Revenue Recovery about delinquent tangible personal property taxes.
+5. I received a letter from Revenue Recovery about delinquent tangible personal property taxes.
 I didn’t know I owed this money.
 Is there any way to reduce or remove the penalties and interest on this account?

 No, but there is a payment plan available.
 Please contact Revenue Recovery Solutions at 561-290-0472.